liu3xing3long/pytorch-mask-rcnn/README.md

 ![](assets/park.png)

 ## Training on COCO
-Training and evaluation code is in coco.py.
-You can run it from the command line as such:

-    # Train a new model starting from pre-trained COCO weights
-    python main.py train --dataset=/path/to/coco/ --model=coco

-    # Train a new model starting from ImageNet weights
-    python main.py train --dataset=/path/to/coco/ --model=imagenet

-    # Continue training a model that you had trained earlier
-    python main.py train --dataset=/path/to/coco/ --model=/path/to/weights.h5

-    # Continue training the last model you trained.
-This will find
-    # the last trained weights in the model directory.
-    python main.py train --dataset=/path/to/coco/ --model=last

-If you have not yet downloaded the COCO dataset you should run the command with the download option set:

-    # Train a new model starting from pre-trained COCO weights
-    python main.py train --dataset=/path/to/coco/ --model=coco --download=true

-You can also run the COCO evaluation code with:

-    # Run COCO evaluation on the last trained model
-    python main.py evaluate --dataset=/path/to/coco/ --model=last
+See the    `script` folder to get a sense of training/evaluation commands in terminal.

-The training schedule, learning rate, and other parameters can be set in the `class' object of `CocoConfig' in `lib/config.py'.
+The training schedule, learning rate, and other parameters can be set in the `class` object of `CocoConfig` in `lib/config.py`.

 ## Results